bilalkolli/spaceXclone/README.md

 3. Run the development server using `npm run server`.
 4. Access the application in your browser at `http://localhost:8080`.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to explore the codebase and contribute to make this project even better!
 If you have any questions or suggestions, please feel free to open an issue.